kolypto/campbell-biology/chapters/07-Membrane-Structure-and-Function.md

 Polar molecules (sugars, water) can still cross the membrane, but slowly.
 A charged atom or molecule and its surrounding shell of water are even less likely to penetrate the hydrophobic interior of the membrane.

+### Transport Proteins
+**Channel proteins** create a hydrophilic channel that some polar molecules and ions can use as a tunnel through the membrane.

+For example, **aquaporins** facilitate the passage of water molecules in certain cells.
+Molecules can pass through it single-file.
+It allows ~3 billion water molecules per second.
+Without aquaporins, only a tiny fraction of these water molecules would pass through the same area of the cell membrane.

+**Carrier proteins** hold on to their passengers and change shape in a way that shuttles them across the membrane.

+A transport protein is specific for the substance it translocates (moves).
+For instance, a glucose transport protein in the plasma membrane of red blood cells is so selective that it even rejects fructose, its structural isomer.

 ## 7.3.
 Passive transport is diffusion of a substance across a membrane with no energy investment